hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/telemac2d-steady.md

 **The following descriptions refer to section 7.5 in the {{ tm2d }}.**

-The **TIDAL FLATS (default: `YES`)** keyword applies to the **finite elements scheme only ({ref}`EQUATIONS keyword <tm2d-numerical>`)** and can be ignored with finite volumes.
+The **TIDAL FLATS (default: `YES`)** keyword applies to the **finite elements scheme only ({ref}`EQUATIONS keyword <tm2d-numerical>`) and can be ignored with {ref}`finite volumes <steady2d-fv>`**.
 The term *tidal* may be slightly confusing because tidal flats can occur beyond coastal regions: Tidal flats can occur wherever wetting and drying of grid cells may occur or at flow transitions (e.g., when fast-flowing water enters a backwater zone).
 Wetting and drying, and flow transitions occur in almost all environments more complex than a square-like flume, and therefore, the activation of tidal flats in Telemac2d models is highly recommended.
 Though activating tidal flats leads to longer computation times, in most cases a calculation with tidal flats provides physically reasonable results.

 The **TIDAL FLATS** keyword is linked with a couple of other Telemac2d keywords driving model stability and physical meaningfulness.
 The following keyword setups may be generally applied to (quasi) steady, real-world rivers and channels (as opposed to lab flumes with simplified geometries):